 Anyone who displays symptoms of coronavirus (COVID-19) which are a fever, a persistent dry cough, and/or change in sense of taste/smell, must remain off school and get a test.

 Tests can be booked online through the NHS testing and tracing for coronavirus website, or ordered by telephone via NHS 119 for those without access to the internet.

 Whilst waiting for the results of their test, which come in the form of a text message and an e-mail, the individual should self-isolate at home.

 If their test comes back negative, the child's parent/carer will telephone the school straight away and forward the e-mail to email@example.com as evidence.
 The child must return to school as soon as they are well enough to do so.

-The individual who has tested positive must remain off school for 7 days and can return after 7 days if their fever has subsided – please be aware that the cough can last for several weeks once the infection has gone.
+The individual who has tested positive must remain off school for until the end of the thier isolation period and their fever has subsided – please be aware that the cough can last for several weeks once the infection has gone.

 Please remember that the usual coughs and colds that occur frequently in the autumn and winter months will still be in circulation, and so this is why it is important for children, staff and parents/carers to get tested to rule out coronavirus so school life may continue as normal.
 We are strongly encouraging families to get the flu vaccine this year and letters have already been circulated.

 You can contact the Department for Education Coronavirus helpline - this helpline has been set up to answer questions about the virus related to education.
 Staff, parents and young people can contact the helpline.

 Please click here to read the guidance from the Department for Education for parents and carers regarding the reopening of schools.